Suche

 Stefanie Schlunk, Germany (Chair)

 Stefanie SchlunkStefanie Schlunk is the chair of Science on Stage Europe, the leading network for STEM teachers in Europe, since 2011.
-Together with her team she supports the continuous professional development for teachers by offering them a platform to exchange best practice teaching ideas in over 30 countries.
+Together with her team, she supports the continuous professional development of teachers by offering them a platform to exchange best-practice teaching ideas in over 30 countries.

 Stefanie is responsible for the initiation and coordination of cross-border activities like the Science on Stage festivals, teacher workshops, competitions and international projects between teachers.
 Since 2003, Stefanie has also been managing director of Science on Stage Germany with headquarters in Berlin.
-She is responsible for the development of multilingual teaching materials based on current educational issues such as digital literacy, sustainable development or the promotion of language skills in STEM education.
-Under her coordination several brochures with teaching materials have been published.
+She is responsible for the development of multilingual teaching materials based on current educational issues such as AI, sustainable development or the promotion of language skills in STEM education.
+Under her coordination, several teaching materials have been published.

 Stefanie has a degree in Political Sciences from the Institut d’Etudes Politiques de Paris (IEP) and the Freie Universität Berlin.